Chao-Xi/jxazurebook/docs/az305/6za305_summary.md

 > Certificates contain key pair (key and secret).
 This is not to be confused with Key Management and Secrets Management

-### HSM and FIPS
+### 3-1 HSM and FIPS

-An HSM is a Hardware Security Module.
+**An HSM is a Hardware Security Module.**

 Its a piece of hardware designed to store encryption keys.

 #### Federal Information Processing Standard (FIPS)

-US and Canadian government standard that specifies the security requirements for cryptographic modules that protect sensitive information.
+**US and Canadian government standard that specifies the security requirements for cryptographic modules that protect sensitive information.**

 HSM's that are **multi-tenant are FIPS 140-2 Level 2 Compliant**(multiple customers virtually isolated on an HSM)

 HSM's that are **single-tenant are FIPS 140-2 Level 3 Compliant** (single customer on a dedicated HSM)

-### Azure Key Vault - Vault
+### 3-2 Azure Key Vault - Vault

 **A Vault** stores secrets and keys, that can be safeguarded by software or **FIPS 140-2 Level 2 validated HSMs**